austinmacmath/EMPTI/README.md

 * tutorial emails
     * content the same for both?
     * what order?
+* include "completed" flag once a user is done
 * predictive text doesn't work if writing in middle of paragraph.

 ## Security Concerns